-Since then the team has been carefully considering the feedback on the applications and following constructive conversations with key stakeholders is proposing to update their proposals for the site.
+Since then the team has been carefully considering the feedback on the applications and following constructive conversations with key stakeholders is updating their proposals for the site.
 This approach will involve important amendments to the planning applications.

-In Autumn/Winter 2018 we will be consulting on the updated proposals before amendments to the current planning application are submitted.
+Further engagement is taking place in March 2019 to share the Final Masterplan ahead of an amended planning application being submitted in Spring 2019.
 Please take a look at this website to find out more about the project and how to get involved.

 The Project Team